-1634-1672 She done her best.
+1634-1672 she Toppe her Best

-Randolph Peter
+Randolph peter

 1575 to 1629

-Whoe're you are,
+whoe're you are,

-Tread softly, I entreat you,
+tread softly, I entreat you,

-For if he chance to wake,
+for If he chance to wake,

-Be sure he'll eat you.
+Be sure he'll eat you

-At length, my friends, the feast of life is o'er, I've eat sufficient, and I'll eat no more; My night is come, I've spent a joyfull day, 'Tis time to part, but oh!-what is to pay?
+at length, my friends, the feast of life is o'er, i've eat sufficient, and i'll eat no more; my night is come, i've spent a Joyfull day, 'tis time to part, but oh!-what is to pay?

-Within this grave do lie, Back to back, my wife and I; When the last trump the air shall fill, If she gets up, I'll just lie still.
+within this grave to lie, Back to Back, my wife and i; when the last trump the air shall fill, if she gets up, ill just lie still bere lies a poor woman who was always tireo.

-Rebecca Freeland
+reBecca freeland

 1598

-She drank good ale, good punch, and wine
+she brank good ale, good punch, and wine

-And lived to the age of 99.
+and lived to the age of 99

-Here lies a poor woman who was always tired.
-She lived in a house where help wasn't hired: Her last words on earth were: Dear friends, I am going To where there's no cooking, or washing, or sewing, For everything there is exact to my wishes, For where they don't eat there's no washing of dishes, I'll be where loud anthems will always be ringing, But having no voice I'll be quit of the singing, Don't mourn for me now, don't mourn for me never, I am going to do nothing for ever and ever.
+she liveo in a house where help wasn't hireo:

+ber last words on earth were: dear friends, i am going to where there's no cooking, or washing, or sewing, for everything there is exact to my wishes, for where they don't eat there's no washing of dishes, i'll be where loud anthems will always be ringing, but having no voice i'll be quit of the singing, don't mourn for me never, i am going to do nothing for ever and ever

 The graves are more numerous and densely packed in the western plot.
-Here too a child lies buried, an infant this time.
+Here, too, a child lies buried, an infant this time.
 The tiny tombstone is partially obscured by tree branches and is in the back of the plot, on its western edge.
 I imagine a tiny rattle accompanying him in his rest:

-To the ever living memory of Hiram Bennet, baby son of Edward and Sarah Bennet, who by a sudden - surprise fell asleep the 11th day of November, 1553 Aged 6 months
+to the ever living memory of hiram Bennet,

+BaBy son of eoward and sarah Bennet,

+who By a sudden - sarprise fell asleep

+the 11th day of november, 1333

+aged 6 months